MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

   )
 }

-export default App;
+export default App
 ```

-You can see that our logic is getting more complex, but, we were able to make these changes by adding a new property into our local state, and ensuring that when we update that state that both values are being passed through.
-As well, we need to fetch our balance once the accounts have already been determined as we need the currently selected account to get it's balance.
+That wasn't too bad, the changes were minimal and pretty obvious, we needed a new property in our local state, ensuring that when we update that state that both values are being passed through.
+As well, we needed to fetch our balance once the accounts had already been determined.

-Finally we will add the ability to watch the current network's `chainId`.
+Finally we will add the ability to watch the current network's `chainId` and determine what we will do if the currently selected chain in the users wallet is not the one we need for interacting with our site.

 ### Watching the Users Chain